Lattice structure of Weyl groups via representation theory of preprojective algebras

 Now we are ready to finish the proof of Theorem \ref{main of layer}.

-\begin{proof}[Proof of Theorem \ref{main of layer}] As shown in the first paragraph of this section, we can complete the proof by showing that every stone is a layer.
-Let $L$ be a stone of $\Pi$.
+\begin{proof}[Proof of Theorem \ref{main of layer}] As shown in the first paragraph of this section, we can complete the proof by showing that every brick is a layer.
+Let $L$ be a brick of $\Pi$.
 By Lemma \ref{repeat inductive step}, there exists $v\in W$ such that $F(v)(L)=\widehat{I}(v)\Lotimes_{\widehat{\Pi}}L$ is a simple $\Pi$-module $S_i$.
 Thus $L$ equals

 This is a layer of $\Pi$ by Lemma \ref{dual-layer}. \end{proof}